-- The Government is implementing the Local Water Done Well programme, a water services reform programme to address New Zealand's water infrastructure challenges. - Previous water services legislation (the Water Services Entities Act 2022, Water Services Legislation Act 2023 and the Water Services Economic Efficiency and Consumer Protection Act 2023) that would have transferred responsibility for the provision of water services from councils to ten newly established publicly owned water services entities has been repealed and the Local Government (Water Services Preliminary Arrangements) Act 2024 was enacted on 2 September 2024 to establish the Local Water Done Well framework and the preliminary arrangements for the new water services system. - This Act required councils to develop Water Services Delivery Plans outlining future water service delivery arrangements, and to commit to an implementation plan.
-Council developed its plan, engaged with its community and submitted the plan prior to the due date in September 2025. - Subsequent to year end, the Government rejected Council's proposed plan because it was non-compliant with the new legislative requirements. - Although the rejection of the plan leaves the future of Council's water services unclear, it has no effect on the 2025 financial statements or performance information and there is no indication that the carrying value of assets and liabilities as recorded in this Annual Report will be affected. - On 21 October 2025, the Government announced the appointment of a Crown Facilitator to assist in the re-drafting of Council's plans for the delivery of water services. - Council will likely incur additional cost in the future as it refines its non-compliant plan or develops alternative solutions.
-The magnitude of any such additional costs cannot be determined at this point as Council has not yet met to decide the next steps in the process.
+- The Government is implementing the Local Water Done Well programme, a water services reform programme to address New Zealand's water infrastructure challenges. - The first part of the programme was the repeal of previous water services legislation (the Water Services Entities Act 2022, Water Services Legislation Act 2023 and the Water Services Economic Efficiency and Consumer Protection Act 2023) that would have transferred responsibility for the provision of water services from councils to ten newly established publicly owned water services entities. - The Government is introducing new legislation that recognises the importance of local decision making and flexibility for communities and councils to determine how their water services will be delivered in the future.
+The Local Government (Water Services Preliminary Arrangements) Act 2024 was enacted on 2 September 2024 and establishes the Local Water Done Well framework and the preliminary arrangements for the new water services system. - The Act required councils to develop Water Services Delivery Plans by 3 September 2025 outlining future water service delivery arrangements, and for councils to commit to an implementation plan.
+Council has complied with this requirement by developing its plan, engaging with its community and submitting the plan prior to the due date. - The Government has indicated that it will introduce a bill in December 2024 to establish enduring settings for the new water services system. - The reforms to date have had no effect on the 2025 financial statements or performance information and there is no indication that the carrying value of assets and liabilities as recorded will change as the effect of these future developments is still uncertain.